mat-0/cheltenham-open-data/index.md

 ![Logo](/images/logo.jpg){:width="832px"}

 <!-- weather_marker starts -->
-## On Wednesday, 09 July 2025
+## On Thursday, 10 July 2025

-- The average temperature today is 18.22˚C,
+- The average temperature today is 17.01˚C,
-- With highs of 18.73˚C and lows of 17.6˚C,
+- With highs of 17.69˚C and lows of 15.93˚C,
-- It may feel like 17.98˚C with broken clouds
+- It may feel like 16.83˚C with few clouds
-- The wind speed is 2.17m/s and visibility is 10000m
+- The wind speed is 0.45m/s and visibility is 10000m
-- The pressure is 1023hPa and humidity is 72%
+- The pressure is 1023hPa and humidity is 79%
 - The sun will rise at 04:01 and set at 20:25

 <!-- weather_marker ends -->